daveonkels/fixfinder/README.md

 FixFinder
 =========

-FixFinder aims to fix that most annoying Finder.app bug in Mavericks which extends the file name column beyond the width of the window.
-Viewing file dates and sizes is a test of patience.
+FixFinder aims to resolve that most annoying bug in Mavericks which extends the file name column beyond the width of the Finder window.
+Viewing file attributes requires horizontal scrolling skills and a good bit of patience.

 ![Missing Columns in Finder](http://d.pr/i/iHhQ+ "Finder Screenshot")

-All credit goes to Christian Varga who solved this with a bit of Applescript wizardry:
+Credit goes to Christian Varga who solved this with a bit of Applescript wizardry: http://christianvarga.com/fix-finder-name-column-width-bug-osx-mavericks/

-http://christianvarga.com/fix-finder-name-column-width-bug-osx-mavericks/
+My only contribution is to convert into an Alfred Workflow for easy use.

 Requirements
 ----